-More than half of Arizona's immigrant parents of children ages 0 to 4 (60 percent) and 5 to 10 (61 percent) were working in low-skilled jobs-significantly higher shares than their native-born peers (41 percent for parents of children ages 0 to 4 and 38 percent for those with children ages 5 to 10).3 Low-skilled occupations are defined as those that require a high school diploma or less and little to moderate on-the-job training, such as construction laborers, cashiers, restaurant workers, home health aides, and taxi drivers.
+More than half of Georgia's immigrant parents of children ages 0 to 4 and 5 to 10 (55 percent) were working in low-skilled jobs-significantly higher shares than their native-born peers (41 percent for parents of children ages 0 to 4 and 38 percent for those with children ages 5 to 10).3 Low-skilled occupations are defined as those that require a high school diploma or less and little to moderate on-thejob training, such as construction laborers, cashiers, restaurant workers, home health aides, and taxi drivers.
 Smaller shares of immigrant parents than U.S.-born parents held middle-skilled jobs (those that require some postsecondary education, including registered nurses, electricians, and teacher assistants) and high-skilled jobs (those that require at least a bachelor's degree, such as doctors, engineers, and high school teachers).

 Immigrant parents also comprised a disproportionately large share of working parents with low levels of educational attainment.
-Immigrants made up more than half of all working parents who had less than a high school diploma or equivalent (54 percent for parents with children ages 0 to 4 and 61 percent for parents with children ages 5 to 10).
+Immigrants made up more than half of all working parents who had less than a high school diploma or equivalent (52 percent for parents with children ages 0 to 4 and 53 percent for parents with children ages 5 to 10).

 The COVID-19 pandemic has dramatically changed the nature of employment, causing some immigrant and native-born workers to lose jobs while turning others into "essential" workers.
-Nearly one in five working immigrant parents of children ages 0 to 4 and ages 5 to 10 in Arizona were employed in industries vital to the COVID-19 response, which include health care, essential retail, and some manufacturing and food-production jobs-a similar share to that of native-born parents.4 Many families also had two parents working in vital industries, likely creating even more serious risk of exposure to the virus and child-care challenges for those families.
+Roughly one in five working immigrant parents of children ages 0 to 4 and ages 5 to 10 in Georgia were employed in industries vital to the COVID-19 response, which include health care, essential retail, and some manufacturing and food-production jobs-a similar share to native-born parents.4 Many immigrant families also had two parents working in vital industries, likely creating even more serious risk of exposure to the virus and child-care challenges for those families.

-Nearly one in five working immigrant parents of children ages 0 to 4 and ages 5 to 10 in Arizona were employed in industries vital to the COVID-19 response.
+Roughly one in five working immigrant parents of children ages 0 to 4 and ages 5 to 10 in Georgia were employed in industries vital to the COVID-19 response

-These figures suggest that large portions of working parents in Arizona (of both young and elementary-school-age children) could benefit from participating in upskilling opportunities.
-This is particularly the case for immigrant parents, who are at least four times as likely as their native-born peers to lack a high school diploma or equivalent.
-However, in light of the learner characteristics presented in Section 3 and the challenges that parenting responsibilities and poverty pose to participation in intensive programs, offerings that address child-care needs and the time/cost of transportation-such as employer
+These figures suggest that large portions of working parents in Georgia (of both young and elementary-school-age children) could benefit from participating in upskilling opportunities.
+This is particularly the case for immigrant parents, who are approximately four times as likely as their native-born peers to lack a high school diploma or equivalent.
+However, in light of the learner characteristics presented in Section 3 and the challenges that parenting responsibilities and poverty pose to participation in intensive programs, offerings that address child-care needs and the time/cost of transportation-such as employer partnerships, apprenticeships/pre-apprenticeship programs, and independent learning models-will be needed.

-TABLE 4 Employment Characteristics and Employment in COVID-19 Response Industries among Parents in Arizona, by Nativity and Age of Their Children, 2014-18
+TABLE 4 Employment Characteristics and Employment in COVID-19 Response Industries among Parents in Georgia, by Nativity and Age of Their Children, 2014-18